 2. Self Defense

 24% of Americans say they own guns, and 48% say they own them for protection from a report by the Pew Research Center.
-The number of self defense style shootings are increasing.
+The number of self-defense style shootings is increasing.
 As are the number of people getting a firearm for protection.
 These people all understand the mantra that you cannot be dependent on others when it comes to your own safety.

 This is what gun control proponents seem to have a hard time with.
 If you are performing background checks on individuals just for buying an item, that is a clear invasion of privacy.
 Similarly, it is a clear breach of the “right to be left alone” if the government comes calling for individuals to forcibly register their firearms.